St1ngLeR/CDScriptManager/README.md

 > [!WARNING]
 > To run the application, you need to install [.NET Desktop Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-**CDScriptManager (*later CDSM*)** is a tool for fast and handy managing CDScript files for Crashday.
+**CDScriptManager (*later CDSM*)** is a tool for fast and handy managing CDScript files for classic Crashday (1.0-1.2).
 CDSM gives you the opportunity to configure and apply special script files to a game, which open up the possibilities of low-level modding.

 ## Program overview
 ### Main